arjunmehta/node-georedis/README.md

 - `zset: {String}`

-## Examples of Performant Method Usage
+## Example of Performant Method Usage
 As mentioned, you may want to cache the ranges to search for in your data model.
 Perhaps if you have a connection or user that is logged in, you can associate these ranges with their object.